The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Introduction

-As indicated above, the sets of critical points of both the functionals $\YM$ and $\E$ are degenerate in a Morse--Bott sense.
-To overcome this difficulty we will use a certain variant of Morse theory, the so-called \emph{Morse theory with cascades}, as introduced by Frauenfelder in \cite{Frauenfelder1} and described in Appendix \ref{sect:MorseBottTheory}.
-Throughout we shall work on sublevel sets $\{A\in\A(P)\mid\YM(A)\leq a\}$ and $\{x\in\Lambda G/G\mid\E(x)\leq b\}$ (where usually $b={4a}/\pi$).
-As an additional datum, we fix a Morse function $h$ on the union of all critical manifolds of $\YM$ below the level $a$ (respectively of $\E$ below the level $b$), the discrete set of critical points of which are the generators of two Morse complexes
+Hence $\hat{\mathcal M}(\hat{\mathcal C}^-,\hat{\mathcal C}^+)$ is the moduli space of tuples $(A,\Psi,x)$ such that $(A,\Psi)$ solves the perturbed Yang--Mills gradient flow equation \eqref{introdYMgrad} on the negative time interval $(-\infty,0]$, while $x$ is a solution of the perturbed loop group gradient flow equation \eqref{introdloopgradient1} on the positive time interval $[0,\infty)$.
+Both solutions are coupled under the holonomy map $\Phi\colon\A(P)\to\Omega G$ as introduced above.
+The moduli space $\mathcal M(\mathcal C^-,\mathcal C^+)$ then to be studied is the quotient of $\hat{\mathcal M}(\hat{\mathcal C}^-,\hat{\mathcal C}^+)$ modulo the actions by gauge transformations and left translations $x\mapsto hx$ (for $h\in G$).\\ As pointed out before, the sets of critical points of both functionals $\YM$ and $\E$ are degenerate in a Morse--Bott sense.
+This fact requires us to use a certain variant of Morse theory, called \emph{Morse theory with cascades}, as introduced by Frauenfelder in \cite{Frauenfelder1} and described in \cite[Section 8.1]{Swoboda1}.
+Throughout we shall work on fixed sublevel sets $\{A\in\A(P)\mid\YM(A)\leq a\}$ and $\{x\in\Lambda G/G\mid\E(x)\leq b\}$ (where usually $b={4a}/\pi$).
+As an additional datum, we fix a Morse function $h$ on the union of critical manifolds of $\YM$ below the level $a$ (respectively of $\E$ below the level $b$), the discrete set of critical points of which are the generators of two Morse complexes

 Here and throughout this article we adopt the convention that $\Omega G=\Lambda G/G$ shall denote the connected component of the based loop group which contains the image of $\A(P)$ under the map $\Phi$, cf.~Appendix \ref{holmapappendix}.
 It is determined by the equivalence class of the principal $G$-bundle $P$.
 Our goal is to set up a chain homomorphism $\Theta$ between the complexes in \eqref{introdcomplexes}.
-It is defined for a pair of generators of equal Morse index by a count of elements in the moduli space $\mathcal M(\mathcal C^-,\mathcal C^+)$.
+It is defined for a pair of generators of equal Morse index by a count of elements in a certain \emph{moduli space with cascades}.
+These are constructed from a suitable concatenation of elements in $\mathcal M(\mathcal C^-,\mathcal C^+)$ and negative gradient flow lines of the function $h$, cf.~ Definition \ref{hybridflowline}.
 The key observation, allowing us to show invertibility of the homomorphism $\Theta$, is the property of the holonomy map $\Phi\colon\A(P)\to\Omega G$ to decrease energy.
 Namely, for any connection $A\in\A(P)$ there holds the inequality